My Moroccan Journey

 Hours later, after a few stops along the challenging ascent, we reached the summit of Mt Toubkal, North Africa’s highest peak.
 “Thank you,” I whispered to myself.
 A few groups were already there, a busy trail, but the horizon glowed in shades of orange and yellow.
 As the sun rose, it cast light across the mountains as if they, too, were waking up.
 So yes, a 3:30 a.m. start is early, but reaching the summit at sunrise was a whole other experience.

-It’s tempting to get lost in taking photos, guilty!
-I reminded myself to really soak in the view.
-After all, I’d worked hard to get here, and time at the top is fleeting.
-I felt proud of our group; some faced their own challenges quietly, but we worked well as a team.
+It was tempting to pull out the camera, guilty.
+But I reminded myself to really soak in the view.
+I’d worked hard to get here, and time at the top is fleeting, so I stayed present.
+I felt proud of our group.
+Some faced their own challenges quietly, but we moved as one and worked well as a team.
+It was now time to head straight back to Imlil, with a quick stop at the refuge along the way.

 By the end of the day, back in Imlil and later in our Marrakech riad, we were exhausted, happy, and sharing one last meal to close the journey, a perfect finish.